nextcloud/documentation/admin_manual/maintenance/update.rst

 Upgrade is to bring an ownCloud instance to a new *major release*, e.g. ownCloud 4.0.7 → 4.5.0.
 Always do backups anyway.

+.. note:: ownCloud 5.0.0 does not yet include the encryption app and an update would result in unreadable data.
+If you use the encryption app in 4.5 please wait until the app is available in 5.0

 To upgrade ownCloud, follow those steps:

 #.
 Make sure that you ran the latest point release of the major ownCloud